 Those are obvious crimes.

-And then you've got Comey, well, he's then in bed with McCabe, and McCabe is in deep trouble, as we all know.
+Well, he's then in bed with McCabe, and McCabe is in deep trouble, as we all know.

-He's he's got a complete bias in the case long before, and he was writing the exoneration with Comey in May before the July interview.
+He's got a complete bias in the case long before, and he was writing the exoneration with Comey in May before the July interview.

 And then two days later, that was the infamous press conference.